GIGAKLIBADZE/calculator-app/README.md

 ### What I learned

-After creating many HTML/CSS projects, this is my third project built with the DOM.
+After creating many HTML/CSS projects, this is my fourth project built with the DOM.
 Therefore, I can confidently say that I am now completely familiar with the DOM structure and its basics.
 I plan to continue working on projects involving the DOM to deepen my understanding.

+Additionaly, I never used HTML input tag with porperty of range.
+Now, I am familliar with this.
+I used some manipulations on this from DOM also.

 ### Continued development